Martina Ghinetti - Cambridge, United Kingdom

 The breadth of subjects within the DP gave me opportunities to discover my academic passions, especially because I didn’t have to focus and restrict my future opportunities at just 16.
 I studied seven subjects including Italian, English literature, science, maths, geography, economics and human rights.
 I think that having such a huge variety of subjects to study up to the age of 18 meant that I had experienced a wider range of courses when I applied to university.

 I am now studying law at SOAS University of London.
-When I first joined Impington Village College I wanted to go on to study politics, but while I was studying the DP I realised that I wanted to make a real difference and help people (and so chose law).
+When I first joined Impington Village College I wanted to go on to study politics, but while I was studying the DP I realized that I wanted to make a real difference and help people (and so chose law).
 I think this development stemmed from the 10 attributes, including being principled, caring, open-minded, that IB programmes nurture in students through the IB Learner Profile.

 Did the extended essay, TOK, or CAS prepare you for university?
 Are there skills you developed that you still use today?

-My favourite element of the DP was the Creativity, Action and Service (CAS) project; a compulsory part of the programme.
+My favorite element of the DP was the Creativity, Action and Service (CAS) project; a compulsory part of the programme.
 For my project, I created a Model UN Club for my sixth form.
 I found CAS extremely rewarding; helping others makes me happy and community service isn’t something you would normally find as a compulsory element of your school years.
 I now volunteer as a GCSE Maths teacher at a local school.